100 Years at 4th and A

 Zion Evangelical Lutheran Church (ZELC) established in 1892.
 Our original church was built with volunteer hands where our church office is now, at 4th and Union.
 The church you see today, at 4th Street and Avenue A, was built by Uphus Construction in 1924.
 Church members did much of the finish and detail work throughout the building.
-The altar, the lectern, and the pulpit, were built by church member Oswald Lauterbach.
+Church member, Oswald Lauterbach, built the altar, the lectern, and the pulpit.
+Designed for a growing congregation, the church would eventually have capacity for 500 using theater type folding seats which were recently replaced with pews.
+Our current capacity is 200.

 A 1600 pound swinging bell of cast iron was installed in the bell tower at the time of construction, using “teams of horses and a pulley” to hoist the bell into position.
 It is sounded by a pull that descends from the bell to a landing above the Narthex.
 You will hear it Sunday mornings when we call our neighbors to service and again later (three times) as we pray the Lord's Prayer.